 This study will employ Repeated Measures ANOVA.
 The variables in this study create a mixed design scenario.
-The first manipulated variable "metric" is a betweensubjects factor and applies a treatment between two groups.
-The second manipulated variable "System Control" is a within-subjects factor, and each subject receives all three treatments of low (autonomous), medium (remote-control), and high (tethered control).
+The first manipulated variable, metric, is a between-subjects factor and applies a treatment between two groups.
+The second manipulated variable, System Control, is a within-subjects factor, and each subject receives all three treatments of low (autonomous), medium (remote-control), and high (tethered control).

 There are validity concerns due to fixed-effects seen in a repeated measure study.
-The participants may weight the variable "system control" based solely on whether or not they like the accompanying technology.
+The participants may weight the system control variable based solely on whether or not they like the accompanying technology.
 To correct for such effects, techniques such as multilevel modelling may be employed in place of repeated measures analysis.